paologaleotti/blaze/README.md

 # 🔥blaze
-Minimalist Go template to build fast and typesafe backend applications
+Simple and minimal Go template for building fast and type-safe backend applications